 -

-Fill Tool —-> Lasso Fill.
+Fill tool —-> Lasso Fill.

-Briefly summarizing, the effect is on:
+Briefly summarizing, the effect is in:

 Filter —-> Effect —-> Pictorize.

-Image export
+Image Export

 File —-> Export Webtoon